-The soup to me was more average though, maybe because it lacked that soy bean sweetness.
+The fish soup to me was more average though, maybe because it lacked that soy bean sweetness or I went too early in the morning.
 Maybe next time I would order the dry version as I found the deep-fried wanton and tau kee soaked within the soup as well.
 Bummer.

 Fu Lin Bar